 Troubleshooting and Debugging¶

-This page contains a few tips to help you figure out what’s wrong when Scribe seems to be malfunctioning.
+This page contains a few tips to help you figure out what’s wrong when Scribe seems to be slow or malfunctioning.

 Update your installation¶